vclong2003/career-orientation-react/README.md

 At last, there are a lot of students who decide on career and education paths by personal preference.
 To get into the school, they desire, students who have a strong passion for it to sign up for all majors or just one at random.
 Many students may experience depression while in school as a result of selecting the incorrect major, abandoning their studies, and wasting their time, effort, and money.

-2. BUSINESS MODEL AND PROBLEM-SOLVING:
+II.
+BUSINESS MODEL AND PROBLEM-SOLVING:

 1. Business Model:
 Our business model is geared towards providing information, collected data, and content.
 Specifically, this is a platform that allows content writers to publish articles on industry information, user comments, reviews, and a lot of content around the issue of providing career-oriented information to students.